OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Related work

 While these methods can be applied without relying on dynamics models, they often fail to achieve accurate predictions when dealing with objects exhibiting complex aerodynamics, as demonstrated in~\cite{NAE-iros2021}.
 In contrast, our study adopts a deep learning approach that models temporal patterns in historical motion, leading to improved prediction accuracy for objects with complex aerodynamics.

-\subsection{Deep learning-based approaches}
+\subsection{Deep Learning-based Approaches}

 Advances in deep learning have significantly improved trajectory prediction for in-flight objects.
-Long Short-Term Memory (LSTM) models~\cite{NAE-iros2021, Hu-iros2023, Monforte-cvpr2023} have been employed to predict trajectories from time-series data, while Transformer-based models~\cite{Lee-access2024} have been applied to rolling objects on planar surfaces using RGB images.
-From a dataset perspective, existing datasets are limited to six objects with mostly near-parabolic trajectories~\cite{NAE-iros2021}, while physics simulations diversify object shapes~\cite{Hu-iros2023} but fail to capture unsteady aerodynamics observed in real-world flights.
-From a methodological perspective, these approaches also struggle with diverse objects because early-stage trajectories often appear similar across objects, making it difficult to extract discriminative features, particularly for unseen objects.
+LSTM-based models~\cite{NAE-iros2021, Hu-iros2023, Monforte-cvpr2023} predict trajectories from time-series data, while Transformer-based models~\cite{Lee-access2024} have been explored for related motion prediction tasks such as rolling objects on planar surfaces from RGB images.
+However, existing real-world datasets remain limited—for example, prior work considers only six objects with mostly near-parabolic trajectories~\cite{NAE-iros2021}—and simulation-based datasets, although they diversify shapes~\cite{Hu-iros2023}, do not capture unsteady aerodynamics observed in real flights.
+Moreover, these approaches struggle with diverse objects because early-stage trajectories often appear similar, making it difficult to extract object-dependent representations, especially for unseen objects.

 In contrast, our study addresses these limitations by constructing a diverse real-world dataset that captures complex aerodynamics, providing a foundation for advancing in-flight object catching.
-We further propose DIPP, which separates trajectory dynamics for early-stage discrimination and integrates them with both an NAE-based predictor and a DPE-based predictor, enabling accurate impact point prediction for diverse objects under complex aerodynamics.
+We further propose OIPP, which learns object-dependent representations that capture dynamics differences from short motion histories and integrates them with both an NAE-based predictor and a DPE-based predictor, enabling accurate impact point prediction for diverse objects under complex aerodynamics.